 Right - Spot diagram resulting from NGAO relay with the sodium layer distance from telescope aperture being 90 km.
 One can see RMS spot sizes of 20-45 um for the Fixed asterism and 134-160 um at the Patrolling WFS pick off plane.
 For reference the scale next to the first field point corresponds to an arcsec.

 Left - NGAO LGS beam path starting from the K mirror and ending at the LGS WFS pick off plane.

-Sub-aperture level aberrations or how I learned to stop worrying about OAP1 of the AO relay not being at the correct conjugate for the sodium layer
+Sub-aperture level aberrations or how I learned to stop worrying about the LGS spots produced by the AO relay